 Representative Government, Election Waves, and Money Three Republican Congressmembers (Faso, Tenney, Katco) in NYS may have “toss-up” elections in 2018.
 To keep things in perspective Faso’s 2016 spending was: $2,904,089, Tenney’s was $885,895, and Katco’s was $2,384,152.
 These races could contribute to a wave-election referendum on the chaos in the Executive Branch and the House of Representatives and shift as many as 25 seats to Democrats.
 (See NY Mag summary here).
 The 2018 mid-term election might have a single issue.

-Peter King member of the Republican Party, is completing in his 14th term in Congress, having served since 1993 and he quits.
-Clarke has been their twelve years, and barely serves and runs on “good attendance” and perks from PACs.
+Peter King, a member of the Republican Party, is completing his 14th term in Congress, having served since 1993, and he quit.
+Clarke has been there twelve years and barely serves and runs on “good attendance” and perks from PACs.

-The playground was made of 12×12 inch pressure treated Douglas Fir in lengths from three to eighteen feet.
-The photos will say everything.
-There still is a park there today, the timber is gone, there is a Head Start Center, a fire station/rescue, and new housing has replaced the tenements that Hilton described as burning.
+The playground was made of 12×12 inch pressure-treated Douglas Fir in lengths from three to eighteen feet.
+The photos say everything.
+There still is a park there today.
+The timber is gone, there is a Head Start Center, a fire station/rescue station, and new housing has replaced the tenements that Hilton Als described as burning.

-I was the one on the steps with new beginning thoughts.
+I was on the steps with new beginning thoughts.
 He was the one demanding to know why I was there, doing “stupid shit”, and I said it was to finish the playground and a place for community theater or shows, pointing to the trellis.
 The genius of rage came right up into my face at that moment.
-All he said was I was a lame, white motherfucker, it’s too late, too fuck’n late, and walked up the steps passed me.
+All he said was I was “a lame, white motherfucker, it’s too late, too fuck’n late, and walked up the steps past me.”